igorw/brainfuck-php/README.md

 ![brainfuck](doc/brainfuck.png)

-brainfuck is a turing complete language with 8 instructions.
+Brainfuck is a turing complete language with 8 instructions.

 ## Example